enegalan/logget-doc/docs/output-formats/har.md

 HAR format only includes network data.
 Use `--network` with `--har`.
 :::

-## HAR Structure
+## Output Schemas

-HAR files follow the HTTP Archive specification (version 1.2).
-The structure is:
+When using `--har`, logget outputs HAR format data following the HTTP Archive specification (version 1.2).
+The structure is always a single HAR file object, regardless of follow mode.

+### HAR Structure

 ```json
 {